-This is an advanced teaching qualification and, as such, actual teaching and experiencing the realities of adult and tertiary teaching contexts are critical to the candidate learning experience.
+This is an advanced learning design qualification and, as such, experiencing the realities of adult and tertiary teaching contexts are critical to the candidate learning experience.

-Providers must ensure that candidates are able to complete at least 60 hours of work-based learning with a focus on educational technology-enhanced teaching and learning.
+Providers must ensure that candidates are able to complete at least 60 hours of work-based learning with a focus on their own and organisational practice.
 This could include, for example: